hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 This short argument sidesteps some subtleties, explained at length in the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
-But it gives the right answer, and since it is in the spirit of cheeky hacker approximation, I will let it stand.
+But it gives the right answer, and since it is consistent with the spirit of cheeky hacker approximation, I will let it stand.

 Recall that the diffusion coefficient $D = \ell v$ is directly related